Anti-social behaviour (ASB) and hate crimes

 If you think somebody is bullying you because of one of these things then you should report it to us straight away.

-Some people take advantage of individuals with a learning disability for their own gain.
+Some people take advantage of individuals with learning disabilities for their own gain.

 This sort of bullying often takes the form of somebody making friends with you so that you give them money or so that they can take things from you.